 APA members may join Minority and Underrepresented (M/UR) Caucuses by updating caucus memberships in the member dashboard.
-The M/UR caucuses provide a networking opportunity and foster communication among members who share interests.
-There are caucuses for the following groups:
+The M/UR caucuses provide networking opportunities, advance treatment of minority patient populations, advocate for minority mental health issues, provide representation in APA governance, and foster communication among members who share interests There are caucuses for the following groups:

 - American Indian/Alaska Native/Native Hawaiian